-This is an important strategy when doing SEO for interior designers, as it does matter to provide context through any link you want to reference in your content.
+This is an important SEO strategy for interior designers, as it does matter to provide context through any link you want to reference in your content.
 By highlighting specific keywords, you can bring attention to relevant topics you’ve already discussed within your website.

-And surprisingly or not, the search engines do take into account the keywords that are used in this anchor text to give more weight.
+And surprisingly or not, the search engines take into account the keywords used in this anchor text to give more weight.

 8. Gain relevant backlinks